awslabs/aws-deployment-framework/docs/installation-guide.md

    you can specify its Account ID in the parameter `DeploymentAccountId` and leave the`DeploymentAccountName` and `DeploymentAccountEmail` empty.

+   **AWS ControlTower-specific Note:**
+   If you use AWS ControlTower, we recommend to create the deployment AWS Account via the account vending feature of AWS ControlTower.

+   It is **MANDATORY**, that your designated deployment AWS Account resides in the OU `deployment` (case-sensitive!).
+This can't be changed currently.
+Otherwise the ADF deployment will fail!

    Next, specify the `DeploymentAccountMainRegion` parameter as the region that will host your deployment pipelines and would be considered your main AWS region.